-An important specification for balanced amplifiers is it's ability to suppress common mode noise, which is reflected in the Common Mode Rejection Ratio (CMRR).
-In the setup as described below, the Device under Test (DuT) - here a PDB210 Series balanced detector - is tested for CMRR.
+An important specification for balanced amplifiers is the Common Mode Rejection Ratio (CMRR) that reflects the ability to suppress common mode noise.

+In the setup as described below, the Device under Test (DuT) - here a PDB4xx Series balanced detector - is tested for CMRR.
 A common mode signal is generated, which is canceled out when the amplifier is in balanced mode.

 A network analyzer is used as signal generator (output A) and receiver (input B) The receiver is synchronized with the signal generator and measures selectively at the same frequency.
 A laser light source is modulated by the signal generator (port A) and acts as transmitter.
-To the laser output a 3 dB fusion coupler is connected, splitting the modulated light signal into two paths.
-Depending on the measurement task, one or both coupler outputs are connected to the inputs of the DuT, for example using S120-FC adapters.
+To the laser output a 3 dB fusion coupler is connected, splitting the modulated light signal into two paths.Depending on the measurement task, one or both coupler outputs are connected to the inputs of the DuT, for example using S120-FC adapters.
 One of the DuT's outputs is connected to the network analyzers Port B.